milan11/gallery/README.md

 - look to `public/data/default`
 - copy the files so that each file will have 2 variants: `l_*` (large image, width of 2000 pixels is recommended), `s_*` (small image, width of 500 pixels is recommended)
 - edit `_data.json` to contain the file names (without the l\_ and s\_ prefixes), image descriptions and the gallery title
+- `_data.json` can optionally contain image dimensions (for both large and small images separately) - when specified, the page will try to avoid re-layouts while loading the images

 ### Option 2 - use converter